-Using social media to sell your home in Shoreline certainly means taking advantage of the targeted demographics capabilities of various social platforms.
+Using social media to sell your home in Seattle certainly means taking advantage of the targeted demographics capabilities of various social platforms.
 Primarily, this means Facebook, which has a tremendous ability to “spy” on its users and show them ads they are likely to click on.
 You can also include Instagram in this category, which is owned by Facebook.

 Both platforms use third-party data companies to find and keep track of people likely to move and who are in the market to buy a home.
 It works in a way similar to what happens when you shop on Amazon where “cookies” keep track of your browsing and buying behavior.
 Then when you leave Amazon ( or a “homes for sale” site, in this example) and go to Facebook, Facebook will know and an ad will be served up for the types of products you’ve been browsing.